Helen Timmons Henderson: Life and career

-Helen Timmons was born on May 23, 1877 Cass County, Missouri, where her parents were visiting, and grew up in Jefferson County, Tennessee.
+Helen Timmons was born on May 23, 1877 in Cass County, Missouri, where her parents were visiting, and grew up in Jefferson County, Tennessee.
 She attended Carson–Newman College in Jefferson City, Tennessee, where she studied to become a schoolteacher; one of her professors there was Robert Anderson Henderson, whom she would later marry.
 Upon her marriage she moved with her husband to Buchanan County, Virginia; there she was shocked by the limited educational opportunities available in southwest Virginia, and began efforts to correct the deficit.
 These culminated in the foundation of the Baptist Mountain School in Council, in 1911, at which organization she served as assistant principal; her husband was the principal.
 The leadership qualities she evinced in her role convinced a group of local Democratic Party leaders to suggest, in 1923, that she run for a seat in the Virginia House of Delegates.
 She acquiesced, and proved to be not only an excellent campaigner, but a fine public speaker as well; unusually for the time, she drove her own car between campaign stops, and would sometimes speak at two in the same day.
 Henderson won election that November by a margin of over 400 votes.
 The town of Council was at the time so remote that it took two days for news of her election to trickle in.

-The Richmond Times-Dispatch described Henderson's opposition as coming "from some independent Democrats, Republicans, and wets", the latter referring to opponents of Prohibition.
+The Richmond Times-Dispatch described Henderson's opposition as coming "from some independent Democrats, Republicans, and wets", the last referring to opponents of Prohibition.
 Of her role in Richmond, Henderson said: "I'm not in the Legislature for publicity.
 It's simply a question of public service with me, and a duty I owe to the people back in those counties which have elected me."